Best Kept Secrets to Flower Arranging on a Budget

 You guys!
 I’m sharing the secret to creating a fabulous floral centerpiece on a budget, and it will change the way you think about flowers.

-I uncovered these secrets to flower arranging through much observation, plus trial and error while designing tablescapes.
 The big secret is….the greenery!
-That’s right; it’s all about using a higher ratio of green filler to flowers.
+That’s right; it’s all about using a higher ratio of greenery or filler, to flowers.

 You’ll notice how full and lush this arrangement is, but the truth is it’s created from two bouquets of greenery, plus one bunch of flowers.
 A bouquet of greenery is about half the price of flowers so it’s going to save you money.

-Best greenery to use
+Best Greenery to Use

 - Seeded eucalyptus